dashaub/PBDP/hw2/Shaub_David_HW2.md

 Query OK, 0 rows affected (0.01 sec)

 ```
-When our application inserts a record, we will generate a hash of the data to uniqely identify that record.
+When our application inserts a record, we will generate a hash of the data to uniqely identify that record in the `uid` field.
 This will prevent duplicate records from being inserted.

 Now run two instances concurrently of our program--one handling files 1 and 2 in two threads and the other handling files 3 and 4 in two threads.
 Note that we run with `sudo` so it can connect to the MariaDB sever, but in production we would instead designate username/password credentials to avoid granting excess privileges to the process:
 ```